stolostron/rhacm-docs/release_notes/known_issues.md

 You must enable the CIS policy controller.
 For more information, see _Enable the CIS controller_ on the [CIS policy controller page](../security/create_cis_pol.md) to update the policy.

+### Certificate policies fail to report status

+When you apply multiple certificate policies onto your managed cluster and the policies share the same value for `namespaceSelector`, only one of the policies work as expected.
+You are able to create and apply multiple certificate policies on your managed cluster.
+However, you must have a different parameter value for the `namespaceSelector`.

+For more information, see [Certificate policy controller](../security/cert_policy_ctrl.md).